Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Background: Conditional Flow Matching

 \section{Background: Conditional Flow Matching}

 Conditional Flow Matching (CFM) was recently introduced as a framework for generative modeling by learning a flow field to transform one distribution into another \citep{lipman2022flow}.
 The learned flow field then yields a transformation $\phi_1$ that maps a sample $\x_0 \sim q_0$ from a prior distribution $q_0$, e.g.,\ an isotropic Gaussian, to a transformed sample $\phi_1(\x_0)$ that follows the data distribution $q_1$, i.e.,\ $\phi_1(\x_0) \sim q_1$.
 The flow field $\phi_t$ is parametrized through a vector field $u_\vtheta$, which is learned in a simple regression task.
+In the following, we give a short exposition of flow matching.
+For a thorough introduction to flow matching and diffusion, we refer the reader to \citet{luo2022understanding,lipman2022flow}.